northern-64bit/FinanceToolkit/README.md

 [![PYPI Version](https://img.shields.io/pypi/v/FinanceToolkit)](https://pypi.org/project/FinanceToolkit/)
 [![PYPI Downloads](https://img.shields.io/pypi/dm/FinanceToolkit)](https://pypi.org/project/FinanceToolkit/)

 **NOTE: THIS VERSION HAS ALL TYPING REMOVED AND THUS SUPPORTS PYTHON VERSIONS LESS THAN PYTHON 3.10.
-THIS IS MERELY MEANT TO SUPPORT THOSE WHO HAVEN"T UPDATED YET AND WON"T BE MAINTAINED FURTHER.
-PLEASE VISIT THE LATEST BUILD AND UPDATE PYTHON ACCORDINGLY**
+THIS IS MERELY MEANT TO SUPPORT THOSE WHO HAVEN'T UPDATED YET AND WON'T BE MAINTAINED FURTHER.
+PLEASE VISIT THE LATEST BUILD AND UPDATE PYTHON ACCORDINGLY.**

 While browsing a variety of websites, I kept finding that the same financial metric can greatly vary per source and so do the financial statements reported while little information is given how the metric was calculated.